 Clinton, Sanders and O’Malley have pledged to use executive actions to provide protections to undocumented immigrants and asylum seekers against deportation while simultaneously seeking more comprehensive reform through Congress.

 O’Malley was the first presidential candidate to criticize ICE’s deportation raids, the first to write to Secretary Johnson on the matter, and the first to call for temporary protective status for Central Americans from Guatemala, Honduras and El Salvador.

 While Sanders voted with Senate Democrats to support the Gang of Eight immigration bill in 2013 and voted for the DREAM Act in 2010, he previously voted against an immigration overhaul bill in 2007, saying the bill would drive down wages for lower-income workers.

 Not only has Clinton previously called for deporting Central American children seeking asylum as a means of sending a “responsible message” to deter families from sending their children to the United States — she has also played a role in facilitating the 2009 coup of the democratically elected Honduran president that helped to destabilize the country.

-This US foreign policy of regime change in Central America is what the Green Party’s presidential candidate, Jill Stein, says is driving the ongoing refugee crisis, and the policy must be reversed in order to stem the flow of asylum seekers into the United States.
+This U.S. foreign policy of regime change in Central America is what the Green Party’s presidential candidate, Jill Stein, says is driving the ongoing refugee crisis and must be reversed in order to stem the flow of asylum seekers into the United States.

 Like the Democratic candidates, Stein is calling for temporary protective status for Central American asylum seekers and for full due process in all immigration proceedings.